msmbaldwin/azure-quickstart-templates/quickstarts/microsoft.confidentialledger/confidential-ledger-create/README.md

 Azure Confidential Ledger provides a service for logging to an immutable, tamper-proof ledger.
 As part of the Azure Confidential Computing portfolio, Azure Confidential Ledger runs in SGX enclaves.
 It is built on Microsoft Research's [Confidential Consortium Framework](https://www.microsoft.com/en-us/research/project/confidential-consortium-framework/).

-This template demonstrates a simple use case for creating an Confidemtial Ledger.
+This template demonstrates a simple use case for creating an Confidential Ledger.
 For more information see [Quickstart: Create an Confidential Ledger with an ARM template](/azure/confidential-ledger/quickstart-template).